Yun Tongju: Biography

 After crossing over to Japan, entering Kyoto Doshisha University in 1942, arrested by the Japanese police for an independence movement in 1943, imprisoned in a Fukuoka prison, leaving over 100 poems and died in prison at the age of 27.
 The view that the signing of the Japanese saltwater Vivo and after his death the Japanese by Maruta is uncertain, but raising theories, biological experiments.

+The government of South Korea recognized Yun Dong-ju's contributions to the independence movement by awarding him the Order of Merit for National Foundation (Independence Medal) on August 15, 1990.

+Legacy

 In 1948 three collections of his handwritten manuscripts were published posthumously as "The Heavens and the Wind and the Stars and Poetry" (Haneulgwa Baramgwa Byeolgwa Si).
 With the appearance of this volume Yun came into the spotlight as a Resistance poet of the late occupation period.

-In November 1968, Yonsei University and others established an endowment for the Yun Tong-Ju Poetry Prize.
+In November 1968, Yonsei University and others established an endowment for the Yun Tong-ju Poetry Prize.
 In 2007, he was listed by the Korean Poets' Association among the ten most important modern Korean poets.

 Work

 The Literature Translation Institute of Korea summarizes Yun's contributions to Korean literature: